-Bhatt went in Charlottesville, too, and was just about five feet away from the car that drove through the crowd, killing protester Heather Heyer
+Bhatt went in Charlottesville, too, and was just about five feet away from the car that drove through the crowd, killing protester Heather Heyer, he said.

 Before that, he said, Antifa protesters were cheering in celebration for having disrupted the neo-Nazi message.